Who Needs an Estate Plan?

 You own real estate in more than one state

 If you own real estate in more than one state, it is especially important to create an estate plan that addresses how all your real estate will be distributed after your passing.
 By creating a living trust and transferring all your real estate holdings, wherever they are located, into your trust, you will ensure that your estate will not be probated in multiple states (which can be very expensive, especially in states such as California), and be distributed in an expeditious and cost-effective way.
-Click here for more information on estate planning when you own real estate in more than one state.
+Click here for more information on estate planning when you own real estate in more than one state and here to read about the steps in the probate process.

 You have a business